Dr Jabbar Gardy

 - Crude oil processing and petroleum products (petrol, diesel, lubricating oil, heavy fuel, etc.) characterisation.

-- Visualization of flow phenomena in porous media at the pore level using micromodels.
+- Visualisation of flow phenomena in porous media at the pore level using micromodels.

 - Bioenergy from waste (e.g. biodiesel, biofuel, etc.).